rickmansfield/rickmansfield/README.md

 - 🤔 I have two rules in life.
 1) Don't cause work or harm to others.
 2) Take care of yourself.
 - ⚡ "...Don't bother looking back, you're not going that way." ~ Ragnar Lothbrook
 - 💬 Tip...
 There's no place like hiome.
 If there is, you should considrer moving.
+- 💬 Tip...Vacations are nice but there is no place like home.

 ## Skills:
 ### FRONTEND: